Razia-Shaheen-Sara/Netpractice_42/Readme.md

 | `255.255.255.240` (`/28`) | 16 | `0, 16, 32, 48, 64...` |
 | `255.255.255.248` (`/29`) | 8 | `0, 8, 16, 24, 32...` |

-🚀 **No binary needed—just subtract, find multiples, and calculate!**

 # 📡 Common Network and Broadcast Addresses